AbhisekhNayek/R_Programming/README.md

     git clone https://github.com/AbhisekhNayek/R_Programming.git
     ```

-    Replace `YourRepositoryName` with the actual name of the repository.
+    Replace `R_Programming` with the actual name of the repository.
 4. Once the cloning is complete, navigate to the cloned repository:

     ```bash